Html5andcss3/HTCS/README.md

 # HTCS
-This is going tome a framework
+This is going to be a framework